 Saudi Nuclear power plans

 In August 2009 the Saudi government announced that it was considering a nuclear power program on its own, and in April 2010 a royal decree said: "The development of atomic energy is essential to meet the Kingdom's growing requirements for energy to generate electricity, produce desalinated water and reduce reliance on depleting hydrocarbon resources."
-The King Abdullah City for Nuclear and Renewable Energy (KA-CARE) is being set up in Riyadh to advance this agenda as an alternative to oil and to be the competent agency for treaties on nuclear energy signed by the kingdom.
+The King Abdullah City for Nuclear and Renewable Energy (KA-CARE) was set up in Riyadh to advance this agenda as an alternative to oil and to be the competent agency for treaties on nuclear energy signed by the kingdom.
 It is also responsible for supervising works related to nuclear energy and radioactive waste projects.

 In June 2011 the coordinator of scientific collaboration at KA-CARE said that it plans to construct 16 nuclear power reactors over the next 20 years at a cost of more than 300 billion riyals ($80 billion).
-The first two are planned to be on line in ten years and then two more per year to 2030.
 These would generate about 20% of Saudi Arabia's electricity.
 Smaller reactors such as Argentina’s CAREM are envisaged for desalination.
 An April 2013 timeline showed nuclear construction starting in 2016.

-In May 2012 KA-CARE projected 17 GWe of nuclear capacity by 2032 to provide one sixth of the power then, with 16 GWe solar PV, 25 GWe solar CSP (to provide for heat storage), and 4 GWe from geothermal, wind and waste.
-About half the power in 2032 would still be from oil and gas, with one third coming from solar following investment in that of some $108 billion.
+In May 2012 KA-CARE projected 18 GWe of nuclear capacity by 2032 of total 123 GWe, with 16 GWe solar PV, 25 GWe solar CSP (to provide for heat storage), and 4 GWe from geothermal, wind and waste.
+About half the capacity in 2032 would still be hydrocarbon, with one-third solar following investment in that of some $108 billion.
 In addition 9 GWe of wind capacity would be used for desalination.

 A National Atomic Regulatory Authority has been set up.

 A nuclear cooperation agreement with France in early 2011 is likely to energetically advance French interests in the country’s plans.
-A mid 2011 nuclear cooperation agreement with Argentina is evidently related to smaller plants for desalination.
+A mid-2011 nuclear cooperation agreement with Argentina is evidently related to smaller plants for desalination.
 A November 2011 agreement with South Korea calls for cooperation in nuclear R&D, including building nuclear power plants and research reactors, as well as training, safety and waste management.
 In June 2013 Kepco offered support for the localization of nuclear technology, along with joint research and development of nuclear technologies if Saudi Arabia purchases South Korean reactors.
 A January 2012 agreement with China relates to nuclear plant development and maintenance, research reactors, and the provision of fabricated nuclear fuel.
 KA-CARE said it was negotiating with Russia, Czech Republic, UK and the USA regarding "further cooperation".